Biochar from Waste Pyrolysis: Soil Amendment and Carbon Sequestration

 Three years ago, this was arguably true.
 Verification frameworks were immature, methodologies were contested, and credit prices didn't justify the paperwork.

 That's changed.
-Biochar carbon removal credits now trade between $100–200 per ton of CO₂ equivalent on registries like Puro.earth.
-For a facility processing 50 tons of waste per day and producing 5–8 tons of biochar, that translates to $180,000–500,000 in annual carbon credit revenue — on top of the biochar's value as a product.
+Biochar carbon removal credits now trade between $100–200 per ton of CO₂ equivalent on registries like Puro.earth [market range, 2025 — prices vary by verification standard and buyer].
+For a facility processing 50 tons of waste per day and producing 5–8 tons of biochar, that translates to $180,000–500,000 in annual carbon credit revenue [modeled estimate] — on top of the biochar's value as a product.
+Those numbers assume consistent biochar quality and a buyer willing to contract at volume, which not every facility secures in the first year.

-The certification process has standardized around a few key metrics: carbon content above 50%, H:C molar ratio below 0.7, and demonstrated stability via accelerated aging tests.
+So what does certification actually require?
+The process has standardized around a few key metrics: carbon content above 50%, H:C molar ratio below 0.7, and demonstrated stability via accelerated aging tests.
 If your pyrolysis system already monitors these parameters — and it should — the additional documentation for credit certification is incremental, not burdensome.

 "Biochar only improves tropical and degraded soils"